Multidisciplinary Development Expert, Public Servant

 Aïda Alassane N’Diaye-Riddick is a highly accomplished, multidisciplinary development expert with experience across a range of areas including education, health, and poverty alleviation.

-She is currently serving as the Country Manager for Teaching at the Right Level Africa (TaRL Africa), a new, high-profile initiative jointly led by the Massachusetts Institute of Technology’s (MIT) Abdul Latif Jameel Poverty Action Lab (J-PAL) and the Indian education NGO Pratham.
+She is the founder of Empower Us, a consulting firm created in 2020 with the main objective of working for development and poverty reduction in Africa and the world through inclusive economic growth.
+She previously served as the Country Manager for Teaching at the Right Level Africa (TaRL Africa), a high-profile initiative jointly led by the Massachusetts Institute of Technology’s (MIT) Abdul Latif Jameel Poverty Action Lab (J-PAL) and the Indian education NGO Pratham.
 Through an evidence-based approach, TaRL helps children develop basic reading and mathematics skills, opening doors to a brighter future.
-In this role, Aïda manages the initiative’s country team and operations and coordinates closely with the Ministry of Education.
+In this role, Aïda managed the initiative’s country team and operations and coordinated closely with the Ministry of Education.

 From 2016-2018, as part of Côte d’Ivoire’s partnership with the Millennium Challenge Corporation (MCC), Aïda led the development of the country’s $524 MCC Compact program.
 In this role, she was responsible for programmatic and financial management, including strategic planning, implementation, and monitoring and evaluation of program activities.
 She also led ongoing consultations with representatives of ministries, the private sector, civil society and development partners.